German National People's Party: National Opposition, 1918–1924

 At the founding convention in December 1918, Siegfried von Kardorff gave the keynote speech, in which he stated "Our new party, in which friendly right-wing parties have united, has no past and rejects any responsibility for the past.
 We have a present, and God willing, a good future", to which the delegates shouted "But without the Jews!"
 The task of writing out a common platform acceptable to all fell to a committee headed by Ulrich von Hassell.
-Reflecting a strong anti-Semitic orientation, right from the start Jews were banned from joining the DNVP.
+Reflecting a strong antisemitic orientation, right from the start Jews were banned from joining the DNVP.
 In the elections on 19 January 1919 for the National Assembly that was to write the new constitution, the DNVP produced a pamphlet entitled "The Jews—Germany's vampires!"